micropython/micropython/docs/rp2/tutorial/intro.rst

 >>>

 This is a prompt.
-MicroPython wants you to type something in, and tell it what to do, similar to any other command prompt on any OS.Press CTRL-D and a message will pop up:
+MicroPython wants you to type something in, and tell it what to do, similar to any other command prompt on any OS.
+Press CTRL-D and a message will pop up:

 .. topic:: Message